Nights-Software/ns-docs/resources/metabuild.md

 1. Place 'oxmysql' into your resources folder.

-2. Ensure / start 'oxmysql' in your server.cfg somewhere in the top of your server.cfg, to make sure it starts before the 'night_shifts' resource, which we install later in this documentation.
+2. Ensure / start 'oxmysql' in your server.cfg somewhere in the top of your server.cfg, to make sure it starts before the 'night_metabuild' resource, which we install later in this documentation.

 Example:
 ```lua